The Hague: Culture

 The Spuiplein is a modern fourth square in the city centre, opposite the Nieuwe Kerk.
 Besides the City Hall, this was also the location of the Anton Philipszaal, home to the Residentie Orchestra, and the Lucent Danstheater, home to the internationally celebrated modern dance company Nederlands Dans Theater.
 These buildings, designed by Rem Koolhaas in 1988, have been demolished to make space for a new theatre, Amare, which would house both institutes as well as the Royal Conservatory.
 Despite the efforts of the municipality, public support for the proposed theatre remains low.
 At the heart of the city centre, across the palace gardens, is the home of Summerschool Den Haag, an international school for dance with guest teachers such as Valentina Scaglia, Igone de Jongh, and Maia Makhateli.
 The Koninklijke Schouwburg, home to Het Nationale Theater, can also be found in the city centre – on the Korte Voorhout.
-New European Ensemble is a collective for contemporary music consisting on international musicians.
+New European Ensemble is a collective for contemporary music consisting of international musicians.
 The ensemble has its main base in the city.

-Scheveningen forms a second cultural centre of The Hague, having its own Pathé cinema as well as the musical theatre Circustheater, although, especially in the summer, most nightlife concentrates around the sea-front boulevard with its bars, restaurants, and gambling halls.
+Scheveningen forms a second cultural centre of The Hague, having its own Pathé cinema as well as the musical theatre Circustheater, although, especially in the summer, most nightlife concentrates around the seafront boulevard with its bars, restaurants, and gambling halls.
 Several other attractions can be found in Scheveningen, such as the miniature park Madurodam, the Beelden aan Zee museum, and a Sea Life Centre.

 The Hague is the residence of the Dutch monarch, and several (former) royal palaces can be found in the city.
 King Willem-Alexander of the Netherlands and Queen Máxima of the Netherlands live in Huis ten Bosch in the Haagse Bos and work in the Noordeinde Palace in the city centre.
 Moreover, there are two former royal palaces in The Hague.
-The Kneuterdijk Palace, built in 1716, is now home to the Council of State of the Netherlands, and the Lange Voorhout Palace is now occupied by the Escher Museum, dedicated to Dutch graphical artist M. C. Escher.
+The Kneuterdijk Palace, built in 1716, is now home to the Council of State of the Netherlands, and the Lange Voorhout Palace is now occupied by the Escher Museum, dedicated to Dutch graphic artist M. C. Escher.